experimaestro/experimaestro-cpp/docs/manager/tasks.md

 A task is characterised by the following:

-1. It is uniquely identified by a qualified name (URI + name) and a group name;
+1. It is uniquely identified by a qualified name;
-1. It is configured by a set of XML documents, each associated to a given name and, optionally, to a given XML type.
+1. It is configured by a set of JSON elements, each associated to a given name and, optionally, to a given JSON type.
 A parameter can also be another task, in which case the subtask will be run and its output will be used as the parameter.
-1. It can be run and its output is valid XML document
+1. It can be run and its output is JSON

-# Launcher

-  Launchers are used to define how a command is executed.
-  Here is the list of available launchers:

-  * ShLauncher: runs commands using the `sh` shell

-  * OARLauncher: runs commands using [OAR](http://oar.imag.fr)